advanced-security/python-lint-code-scanning-action/README.md

 ## Requirements

-- Python 3.8 or higher (3.8 or higher for MacOS on GitHub hosted runners)
+- Python 3.8 or higher
 - For Pytype, Python 3.10 or lower
 - For Fixit, Python 3.8 or higher
 - GitHub Actions